Elon Musk’s Tesla, Australia To Provide Free Solar Panels And Batteries To 50,000 Homes

 — Corrs Construction (@CorrsConstruct) February 4, 2018

-Tesla stated that the virtual power plant would be empowered by 650-megawatt hours of battery storage and 250 megawatts of solar energy.
+Tesla stated that the virtual power plant would be powered by 650-megawatt hours of battery storage and 250 megawatts of solar energy.
 It further noted that it would deliver a capacity as massive as the gas turbine or coal power plant, according to Phys.org.

-Currently, there is an ongoing registration for those household members who want to participate in the said project.
-The said rollout will be financed by the state government with about Aus$2 million or US$1.6 million grant and an Aus$30 million loan from the taxpayer renewable technology fund.
+Currently, there is ongoing registration for those households who want to participate in the project.
+The rollout will be financed by the state government with about Aus$2 million or $1.6 million USD grant and an Aus$30 million loan from the taxpayer renewable technology fund.

-This project could give new life to Tesla company that aims to introduce solar energy through its solar panels.
-Elon Musk also established the SolarCity in San Mateo, California in 2016, and its residential and commercial panel installations have been escalating in the United States ever since.
+This project could give new life to Tesla, which aims to introduce solar energy through its solar panels.
+Elon Musk also established the SolarCity in San Mateo, California, in 2016, and its residential and commercial panel installations have been escalating in the United States ever since.
+SolarCity is in partnership with Panasonic, in which it manufactures solar module components.